biobakery/humann/readme.md

 ### humann2_build_custom_database ###

-Used for incorporating legacy databases in HUMAnN2.
+Used for incorporating legacy databases in HUMAnN 2.0.
 See the [Legacy databases](#markdown-header-legacy-databases) guide below.

 ----

 ### humann2_config ###

-Used for viewing and setting HUMAnN2 defaults.
+Used for viewing and setting HUMAnN 2.0 defaults.
 See the [Configuration](#markdown-header-configuration) section above for details.

 ----

 ### humann2_databases ###

-Used for downloading ChocoPhlAn, translated search databases, and HUMAnN2 utility mapping files.
+Used for downloading ChocoPhlAn, translated search databases, and HUMAnN 2.0 utility mapping files.
 See the [Databases](#markdown-header-databases) section above for details.

 ----